ArkaPal-uic/CS529-HW1-UIC/about.md

 2. The X axis shows the abbreviation (`d.abbreviation`) for each state whilst the Y axis (goes from the minimum to the maximum number of deaths across all states) shows the range of the number of deaths.
 3. Each tool-tip contains the relevant number of deaths (Male or female) and the percentage of deaths of a gender from the total death count.
 4. Re-used the code snippets for tool-tips from `Whitehat.js`.

-## Visualisation made "White-hat"

-The map (`Whitehat.js`) utilises a blue colour scheme.
-The intensity of blue hues correlates directly with the assessed probability of death of an individual.
-The colour-scale denotes the extent of said probability across states.
-The encoding for cities now utilises a factor of the square of the respective radii instead of the original.
-Tooltips for the encoding for both states and cities now show male and female deaths separately to showcase the disparity in the number of deaths by gender in areas.

-The graph (`WhiteHatStats.js`) represents a grouped bar chart displaying Male and Female deaths for each state.
-The X-axis represents state abbreviations, whilst the Y-axis contains the minimum to the maximum number of deaths across states.
-Tool-tips provide the specific number of Male or Female deaths and the percentage of deaths of a gender with respect to the total death count.
-Code for Tool-tips were repurposed from `Whitehat.js`.

 ---